witchard/goscr/README.md

 - [X] Support compiling the same program twice - currently bombs out
 - [X] Used cached compiled code when the same script is run
-- [] Lock compilation directory so that parallel runs don't interfere with each other
+- [ ] Lock compilation directory so that parallel runs don't interfere with each other
-- [] Support command line options for your scripts
+- [X] Support command line options for your scripts
-- [] Support `-C` for passing code on the command line
+- [X] Support `-c` for passing code on the command line
-- [] Allow user to hint at what imports are needed
+- [ ] Allow user to hint at what imports are needed
-- [] Provide better mechanism for presenting compilation errors back to the user (map line numbers)
+- [ ] Provide better mechanism for presenting compilation errors back to the user (map line numbers)
-- [] Clean up old compilation directories
+- [ ] Clean up old compilation directories
-- [] Test on mac and windows
+- [ ] Test on mac and windows
-- [] Support mode where code is run against each line of stdin
+- [ ] Support mode where code is run against each line of stdin
-- [] Support extra user code from different files
+- [ ] Support extra user code from different files
-- [] ?Add support for testing scripts?
+- [ ] ?Add support for testing scripts?